puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Package/File/Service

 Wait a minute!
-We are managing the service `sshd`, we are managing it's configuration file, but all that would mean nothing if the package that install the SSH server is not installed.
+We are managing the service `sshd`, we are managing it's configuration file, but all that would mean nothing if SSH server package is not installed.
 So, to round it up, and make our manifest complete with regards to managing the SSH server on the VM, we have to ensure that the appropriate `package` resource is managed as well.

 On CentOS machines, such as the VM we are using, the `openssh-server` package installs the SSH server.